-5f "without me ye can do nothing" (15:5)
+5f "without me ye can do nothing" (John 15:5)

-- A. Our total and absolute dependence on Christ for all things spiritual and secular. - 1.
-I can't produce fruit without Christ - 2.
-I can't walk with God without help - 3.
-I can't have communion and fellowship without Christ - 4.
-I can't get forgiveness of sin without Him - 5.
-I can't get victory over sin without Christ

-B. The idea here is "Without me you can't live like you ought to live, do what you ought to do, and bear the fruit you ought to bear."

-- C. A branch separated from the tree with wither and die. - 1.
-Christians must have communion with Christ - 2.
-Christians must have a connection with Christ

-D. Jesus added, re-enforcing the lesson.
+- 1. Our total and absolute dependence on Christ for all things spiritual and secular. - A. I can't produce fruit without Christ - B. I can't walk with God without help - C. I can't have communion and fellowship without Christ - D. I can't get forgiveness of sin without Him - E. I can't get victory over sin without Christ - 2.
+The idea here is "Without me you can't live like you ought to live, do what you ought to do, and bear the fruit you ought to bear." - 3.
+A branch separated from the tree with wither and die. - A. Christians must have communion with Christ - B. Christians must have a connection with Christ - 4.
+Jesus added, re-enforcing the lesson.
 There is no such thing as a freelance Christian.
 To be a Christian in the biblical sense of the word involves an organic spiritual relationship with Christ.
 In the Bible there is no such thing as a denominational church being ruled from some headquarters, or an independent church ignoring all other gatherings of believers.
 All are united to Christ and through him to one another, in a many-branched whole.
 Christ is the head of the church.
 Christ is the vine.
 Severed from him there is no life at all, individual or corporate, and what passes for life is a wretched imitation, lifeless and sowing death.
 Denominational-ism, tradition, programs, or money might keep a dead church going through the motions for a time.
-But all it produces is wordliness, carnality, legalism, death.
-(John Phillips, Exploring the Gospel of John, pages 287-288)."
+But all it produces is wordliness, carnality, legalism, death."
+146

-15:6 If a man abide not in me, he is cast forth as a branch,^a and is withered;^b and men gather them, and cast them into the fire, and they are burned.^c
+15:6 If a man abide not in me, he is cast forth as a branch, and is withered; and men gather them, and cast them into the fire, and they are burned.